Giray18/data_analysis_tool/README.md

-# data_analysis_tool
+# Data Analysis Tool
-Purpose of this notebook is to compile code chunks on python/pandas which makes auto-data analysis for any given dataset by multiple structured datasets.
+Purpose of this repository is to create a dynamic tool that is consisting of python and pandas scripts for auto data analysis of tabular datasets located on AWS and Azure storage.

+## Elements of Repository